QCBSRworkshops/templateWorkshops/README.md

 *Still under construction.
 Stay tuned for the upcoming releases!*

+There is a working version of for the book template, which can be accessed [here](https://qcbsrworkshops.github.io/templateWorkshops/book-template/).

 ## Presentation template (templateWorkshops/presentation-template)

 To understand the template, you may see the presentation template `.HTML` file [here](https://qcbsrworkshops.github.io/templateWorkshops/presentation-template/index.html) as well as its `.Rmd` files available within the default branch of this repository.